metablaster/WindowsFirewallRuleset/README.md

 # Step by step quick start

 **WARNING:**
-- These steps here are designed for for those who don't feel comfotable with `git`, `Powershell` or `Local group policy`
 - You may loose internet conectivity for some of your programs or in rare cases even lose internet conectivity completely, if that happens, you can run `ResetFirewall.ps1` to reset firewall to previous state and clear GPO firewall.
 - Inside the Readme folder there is a `ResetFirewall.md`, a guide on how to do it manually, by hand, if for some reason you're unable to run the script, or the script does not solve your problems.
 - Also note that your current/existing rules will not be deleted unless you have rules in GPO whose group name interfere with group names from this ruleset.